AdK0101/JSC370-labs/README.md

 observation is that for the spline model, it appears that the curve is highly influenced by certain data points.
 See the tails, for example.
 In other words, a risk of this model is that it is capturing noise, instead of the actual trend.
-In other words, it is not out of the realm of possibility, that the line is highly overfitted to the data.
+So, it is not out of the realm of possibility, that the line is highly overfitted to the data.

 Given these two observations, we would probably choose the linear regression model purely because its $R^2$ is not that much smaller, and